Founding Partner & CEO

 Because of its size and commitment to customer service, Walnut Capital offers a level of flexibility that is vital to attracting and retaining world-class tenants.
 Brian enjoys the opportunity to respond quickly to clients’ needs with the high level of support necessary to ensure swift implementation.

-“The companies that occupy our properties are constantly pushing the boundaries and thought processes in what they do,” he says.
+“The companies that occupy Bakery Square are constantly pushing the boundaries and thought processes in what they do,” he says.
 “It helps us to think outside the box in delivering a space that provides a solid level of comfort and a partnership.”

 Senior Property Manager